hetida/hetida-designer/docs/adapter_system/sql_adapter.md

 * A special "SQL Query" source which when selected allows to enter an arbitrary SQL query.

 As sinks it offers only the explicitely configured append and replace tables for each configured database.

+Similarly, for MULTITSFRAMEs you should be able to use the sql adapter's provided sources and sink for the configured timeseries tables.
+The example tables contain timeseries data for metrics `a`, `b` and `c` in august 2023.